VladDobrin/CMSC423_bwt_variant/project_1.md

 Instructions on how to prepare your solution are given in [project code repository](https://gitlab.umiacs.umd.edu/hcorrada/cmsc423_project4).

-## SNV Finding ##
+## Variant Finding ##

 Use your code to analyze the provided sequencing reads from coronavirus strain 2019-nCoV/USA-IL1/2020, provided in `data/2019-nCoV.fa`.

 SNVs or Single Nucleotide Variants are ...

-Use your code  to analyze sequences for the [neuraminidase Influenza gene (NA)](http://en.wikipedia.org/wiki/Influenza_neuraminidase) of two H1N1 Human Influenza strains.

 There are two FASTA files in directory `data` of the project repository.
 The `reference.fa` file contains a reference sequence you will use as the target string for approximate exact matching.
 The `reads.fa` file contains 50 bp reads you will use as queries.
 Use your approximate matching BWT solution to align reads to reference allowing up to 3 mismatches.

-**Question 1**.
-A specific mutation (H275Y) in the NA gene confers resistance to [Oseltamivir](http://en.wikipedia.org/wiki/Neuraminidase_inhibitors), making the drug [less effective](http://www.ncbi.nlm.nih.gov/pubmed/22837199).
-A note about nomenclature: the code H275Y encodes a substitution in position 275 (1-based indexing), changing aminoacid H (Histidine) to Y (Tyrosine).
+Simplifications for the data provided in this project:

+  * Often, reads will be drawn (approximately equally) from both the forward and reverse complement strands of the underlying (c)DNA.
+However, to simplify the read alignment problem for this project, the reads are _all drawn from the forward strand_.
+That means that instead of having to consider aligning both the provided sequence of each read as well as that read's reverse complement (or, instead of having to index both the index and the reverse complement of the index), you can simply index the reference in the provided orientation and you can assume that each read will align in its provided orientation.

+**Question**.
+The provided reads are drawn from a strain of the

 Do the reads correspond to a gene sequence with this mutation?
 How can you tell?